Memphis Brooks Museum of Art

 - "Where Do We Go from Here?"
 Symposium, Day 2: April 3

-- 50th Anniversary Commemoration of MLK’s Assassination, April 4: Daylong activities, speakers, entertainment, spoken word, and An Evening of Storytelling
+- 50th Anniversary Commemoration of MLK’s Assassination, April 4: Daylong activities, speakers, and entertainment will take place at the museum courtyard.
+An Evening of Storytelling will be held at the Crosstown Concourse.
+For tickets, times, and additional program information, click here.

-One of the city’s core arts institutions, Indie Memphis will focus on civil rights and social justice by offering short film grants and featuring documentary films.
+One of the city’s core arts institutions, Indie Memphis will focus on civil rights and social justice by featuring documentary films including MLK50 Hometowner Shorts, Dolores, The Quiet One, Let Freedom Sing, and 1300 Men: Memphis Strike ’68.
+For screening dates and locations, please click here.

 Your tax-deductible contribution to the Remembering George Riley at MLK50 Fund will help promote social justice and the advancement of the arts in Memphis.